toydev/KKS_VROON/README.md

 # KKS_VROON - Simple VR plugin for Koikatsu Sunshine

-**Preparing for release**

-"It is a VR mod based on the concept of lying down and playing with one hand."
+**It is a VR mod based on the concept of lying down and playing with one hand.**

 Do you know why this concept is important?